JackSmith100/JackSmith100.github.io/_site/about.md

 I attend the Univesity of Toronto and I'm in third year

 ### Program
-Financial Economics Specalist and Statistics Major
+Financial Economics Specalist and Statistics Major. test